Do history students prefer digital or traditional learning resources?

 learning resourceshistory

-Both, when digital access complements physical collections and staff support rather than replacing them.
-In the National Student Survey (NSS), the Learning resources theme records 67.7% Positive vs 29.3% Negative and an overall sentiment index of +33.6 across providers, signalling that core provision works for most students.
+History students rarely want to choose between digital and traditional resources.
+They want both, used well: quick access to e-books and archives, dependable physical collections, and staff support that shows them when each format works best.
+In the National Student Survey (NSS), the Learning resources theme records 67.7% Positive vs 29.3% Negative and an overall sentiment index of +33.6 across providers, suggesting that core provision works for most students.
 Within history, tone around learning resources sits at +28.4 and the library at +25.9.
-These sector groupings track student views on access to libraries, digital platforms and equipment and allow like-for-like comparison across disciplines.
+These sector groupings track student views on libraries, digital platforms, and equipment, and allow like-for-like comparison across disciplines.

 How do traditional and digital resources compare?